dkvz/img-lightbox/README.md

 To use the component in a web page, you're expected to put at least an img tag inside of it.

-It's however best to enclose the img in a link as in the example you'll find in `src/shared/testpage.html`:
+It's however best to enclose the img in a link, like so:

 ```html
 <img-lightbox>